-Depending on availability, Chinese Taipei may transfer up to 50 t of its quota to Korea in 2021.
+Depending on availability, Chinese Taipei may transfer up to 50 t of its quota to Korea in 2023 to 2025.

+Recognizing the special circumstances of Iceland, Iceland may transfer up to 200 t of its quota to the European Union.

-- 6. The flag CPC may require a catching vessel to proceed immediately to a port designated by it when the individual quota of the vessel is deemed to be exhausted. - 7.
-Automatic carry-over of any unused quota is not authorized.
-A CPC may request to transfer a maximum of 5% of its 2021 quota to 2022.
-The CPC shall include this request in its annual fishing/capacity plans for endorsement by the Commission. - 8.
-No chartering operation for the bluefin tuna fishery is permitted - 9.
-[Option 1.Wording provided in paragraph 10 of Rec 19-04 in force:
+5. The flag CPC may require a catching vessel to proceed immediately to a port designated by it when the individual quota of the vessel is deemed to be exhausted.

-"Notwithstanding the provision of Rec 01-12, the transfer of quota between CPCs may be done under authorization by the CPCs concerned.
-Those transfers accepted by the CPCs concerned shall be communicated to the ICCAT Secretariat at least 48 hours before they enter into force".]

-[Option 2.
-Alternative based on Southern Albacore Recommendation: "All CPCs specifically referred to in the table in paragraph 5, may transfer a portion of their quota to another CPC subject to both CPCs agreeing and providing prior notification to the ICCAT Secretariat in terms of the quantity to be transferred.
-The Secretariat shall disseminate this notification to all CPCs".]
+- 6. Automatic carry-over of any unused quota is not authorized.
+A CPC may request to transfer a maximum of 5% of its annual quota from one year to the following year.
+The CPC shall include this request in its annual fishing/capacity plans for endorsement by the Commission. - 7.
+No chartering operation for the bluefin tuna fishery is permitted. - 8.
+Notwithstanding the provision of Recommendation Temporary adjust of quotas (Rec.
+01-12), all CPCs specifically referred to in the table in paragraph 4, may transfer a portion of their quota to another CPC subject to both CPCs agreeing and providing prior notification to the ICCAT Secretariat in terms of the quantity to be transferred.
+The Secretariat shall disseminate this notification to all CPCs. - 9.
+If the catch of a CPC in any given year exceeds its allocation, the CPC shall payback in the next subsequent management period in accordance with the provisions in paragraphs 2 and 3 of ICCAT Recommendation by ICCAT regarding compliance in the bluefin tuna and North Atlantic swordfish fisheries (Rec.
+96-14).

-[Option 3.
-No provision for current paragraph 10 of Rec 19-04 in force.]

-- 10. If the catch of a CPC in any given year exceeds its allocation, the CPC shall pay back in the next subsequent management period in accordance with the provisions in paragraphs 2 and 3 of ICCAT Recommendation 96-14. - 11.
-In line with the MSE Roadmap, the SCRS shall continue its MSE work, testing candidate management procedures, including harvest control rules (HCRs), which would support management objectives to be agreed by the Commission.
-Based on the SCRS inputs and advice, and a dialogue process between scientists and managers, the Commission shall select in 2022 a management procedure for Atlantic bluefin, including pre-agreed management actions to be taken under various stock conditions for the provision of the TAC advice starting for 2023.